Charmed Spark K8s

 cos_model | (Optional) Name of the model where COS is deployed.
 If omitted, the resource of the cos-integration submodules will not be deployed |

-NOTE: The Juju Terraform provider does not yet support cross-controller relations with COS.
-Therefore, COS model must be hosted in the same controller as the Charmed Spark model.
+The Juju Terraform provider does not yet support cross-controller relations with COS.
+Therefore, COS model must be hosted in the same controller as the Charmed Apache Spark model.

-In order to deploy Charmed Spark using terraform, use standard TF syntax
+To deploy Charmed Apache Spark using Terraform, use standard TF syntax:

 terraform init